 RE is a core subject in all Church of England schools.
 RE has equal status with other core subjects in staffing, responsibility and resourcing.

-The RE subject leaders is are Mrs Doreen Howie (Whittlebury) and Ms Sarah Munday (Tiffield) overseen and supported by Mrs Eliza Hollis, Executive Headteacher
+The RE subject leaders is are Mrs Doreen Howie (Whittlebury) and supported by Mrs Eliza Hollis, Executive Headteacher

 The Subject Leaders for Religious Education have the following roles.

 Policy, knowledge and development